topher-zicornell/scheduleman/README.md

   pattern and be subject to the same constraints.
 * To keep this PoC self-contained, a light-weight `postgresql` instance is included.
 Don't expect data to be persisted on shutdown
-* An owner id for each schedule could be useful, depending on where this would get used.
+* Additional association fields for each schedule, such as a calendar id, an owner email address, etc, could be useful, depending on where this would get used.
 That's not included in this PoC, but is called out where it could be.
+* The list of schedules does not support pagination.
+If it gets too big, something might blobglobblerg.

+### Cost Analysis

+### Error Handling

+### Robustness & Resilience

+### Dependency Choices

+* ORM

+* DB

+* Parsers